 Best ways to get to Courchevel

 Courchevel is located in southeast France, in the department of Savoie, part of the Rhône-Alpes region.
 It sits at the heart of the Three Valleys, the world's largest ski area with 600km of runs across the Vanoise massif, in the Tarentaise Valley.

 What’s the best way to get to Courchevel?

-We're not just going to give you one route to Courchevel, and below you'll find what we think are the main pros and cons:
+Whilst there's no denying the convenience of flying, we would encourage you to at least consider the alternatives.
+We're not just going to give you just one route to Courchevel, and below you'll find what we think are the main pros and cons:

-- Pros: Fast – you just can't beat flying for pure speed.
-Geneva airport also offers the greatest selection of airlines, most frequent flight times and lowest prices while airport transfers are the fastest way to reach the ski area – you’ll be at your accommodation’s doorstep in one hour and 15 minutes.
+Fast – You can't beat flying for pure speed.
+Geneva airport also offers the greatest selection of airlines, most frequent flight times and lowest prices while airport transfers are the fastest way to reach the ski area – you’ll be at your accommodation’s doorstep in 1h15.

 The extensive network of European motorways makes it easy to come to Courchevel by car.

 Convenience – you'll have a car to move around resort and even visit neighbouring ski areas.